barsoom/devbook/styleguide/css/README.md

 ---
 ### File structure

-We use a file structure influenced by [SMACSS](https://smacss.com/).

 The root stylesheet is named `application.scss` (possibly namespaced, e.g. `admin/application.scss`).

 If there's a print stylesheet, it's named `print.scss`.